 - Here’s the end of the controversy: RMO oversight of resource deployment and utilization decisions DOES NOT replace HR.
 When RMS and HR collaborate, they both empower employees and help delivery teams do a better job connecting with the internal or external client project needs more closely.
 What defines success in your industry and among your stakeholders?
 You’ll not learn what that secret sauce is unless and until you can see the big picture that centralized RM provides and then engage your people to deliver it more often, consistently and within budget, of course.

-If you want more, tune into the webinar “on-demand”, or call us at KeyedIn so we can get into details about how you can ensure your strong, strategic vision is translated via decentralized decision makers who are nonetheless, aligned strategically.
+If you want more, call us at KeyedIn so we can get into details about how you can ensure your strong, strategic vision is translated via decentralized decision makers who are nonetheless, aligned strategically.
 It can all be empowered by a centralized RMO that uses KeyedIn to power up human capital.